 OK, so yes, embroidery machines are really smart these days and will stop when there’s a thread break.
 I know a lot of embroiderers who use baby monitors to let them know when the machine has stopped for a thread break.
 However, all kinds of things can happen that can ruin a project if you aren’t there to catch them.

-Things like looping, birdsnests, parts of your project getting sewn into the embroidery, thread shedding that continues still allows the machine to sew, thread catching catching or not feeding properly and causing problems, even "hoop pops," which can cause your project to become unhooped.
-That's why I stay with my machine while it stitches.
+Things like looping, birds nests, parts of your project getting sewn into the embroidery, thread shedding that continue still allow the machine to sew, thread catching or not feeding properly and causing problems, even “hoop pops,” which can cause your project to become unhooped.
+That’s why I stay with my machine while it stitches.

 And, yes, I’ll admit I’m also a bit persnickity about how the design sews and by watching it, I can see if any improvements can be made.
 I also secretly wonder if the machine has some little sensor that triggers it’s ornery side to surface when I’m not watching, much like your pet or kids…

 I’m a bigger believer in preparation than luck and for me, that includes testing!

 When I first started embroidering, I was pretty particular about tracking my results.
 By paying attention to the results and recording them, overtime, I learned how to predictably produce excellent results most of the time.

 I say “most of the time” because we don’t have total control over every single factor in the process.
 Even under the best circumstances, the machine can still eat your fabric, the power can go off, and other unpreventable things can “just happen.”
 You can download a pdf version of the evaluation form I used to track my results.
 Store the completed form with a sample of the sewout in a plastic sheet protector in a binder.
 This is an excellent tool if you are experimenting with new techniques or learning to digitize!